danneu/kog/README.md

   InputStream after it has already been consumed upstream.
 For example, maybe consuming it transitions it into some sort of consumed stream type so that you must handle that case?
+- When Kotlin's async/await is stable, I'd like to experiment with migrating to an asynchronous abstraction instead of the current n-thread approach.